nicksunsky/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file creates a file with special characters 8-cwd_state writes the contents of the ls -la command 9-duplicate_last_line duplicates the last line of the file iacta
+7-file creates a file with special characters 8-cwd_state writes the contents of the ls -la command 9-duplicate_last_line duplicates the last line of the file iacta 10-no_more_js deletes all regular files with a .js extension present in the current directory and all its subfolders